 Another perspective on the interplay of automatically and consciously elicited motives is offered by research on resistance to temptation by Fishbach and her colleagues (Fishbach, Friedman, & Kruglanski, 2003; Fishbach & Shen, 2014).
-They point out that conscious resistance to temptation may well fail, because it requires conscious awareness of what is happening and also conscious effort, which may be difficult to maintain due to factors such as ego depletion.
-Like Glaser, Fishbach suggests that, with practice, conscious self-control may itself be automatized: The presence of a temptation may automatically activate the very long-term goals with which it would ordinarily compete.
+She points out that conscious resistance to temptation may well fail, because it requires conscious awareness of what is happening, and also conscious effort, which may be difficult to maintain due to factors such as ego-depletion.
+On the other hand, like Glaser, she suggests that, with practice, conscious self-control may itself be automatized: the presence of a temptation may automatically activate the very long-term goals with which it would ordinarily compete.
+This inhibitory process can operate either when the conflict has been identified, reminding the people of their long-term goals, or when it has been resolved, activating strategies that strengthen resistance to temptation.
 Because automatic processes require neither conscious awareness nor conscious effort, they may be more likely to succeed than consciously deployed ones.